Chris Froome: 2016: third Tour de France victory

 He followed his Tour win with a bronze medal at the 2016 Rio Olympics, during the Men's Time Trial event, repeating his bronze medal success from London 2012.

 After the Olympics, he was named in the start list for the 2016 Vuelta a España, during which he helped the team win the opening team time trial and later won stage 11 on Peña Cabarga, the site of his first Grand Tour stage victory in 2011.
 He lost over 2 1/2 minutes on stage 15 when rivals Nairo Quintana and Alberto Contador attacked together from kilometre 10 and blew the race apart, isolating him from his teammates.
-However, Froome gained back time lost in a victory on the stage 19 individual time trial to Calp.
+Froome gained back time lost in a victory on the stage 19 individual time trial to Calp.
 He finished the Vuelta in second overall, 1:23 back of race winner Quintana.